vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 The above definition of 'seasons' has come down to modern astronomy.
 The Hindu definition of seasons was different ( vide $ 5.6 and 5-A)

 The observation of the Cardinal days of the year appear to have been carried out all over the ancient world by other methods, and often in a far more elaborate manner.
 People would observe the day-to-day rise of the sun on the eastern horizon, and mark out the days when the sun was farthest north (summer solstice day), or farthest south (winter solstice day).
-The time period taken by the sun to pass from the southern solstitial point to the northern solstitial point was known in the Vedas as the Uttarāyana (northern passage), and that taken by the sun to pass from the northern solstitial point to the southern solstitial point was known as the Dakṣināyana (southern passage).
+The time period taken by the sun to pass from the southern solstitial point to the northern solstitial point was known in the Vedas as the Uttarāyana (northern passage), and that taken by the sun to pass from the northern solstitial point to the southern solstitial point was known as the Dakṣiṇāyana (southern passage).
 Exactly midway between these points the sun rises on the vernal and autumnal equinoctial days.
 From the passage in the Satapatha Brāhmana, quoted later ( vide $5:3), we see clearly that the point on the eastern horizon, where the sun rose on these days, was recognized to be the true east.

 Doubt has been expressed about the ability of Vedic Aryans to make these observations, but to these objections, B. G. Tilak replied in his Orion, pp. 16-17.